 The Big Help Out is happening on the 8th May, it is a day to celebrate and strengthen

 volunteering across the nation and it represents a moment in time to embed volunteering opportunities well into the future.
-On the 20th March volunteering opportunities will be
+The public launch of Local Government's involvement in the Big Help Out is happening on the 24th April and we want you to be ready for it.

 You may or may not have heard about it, but this is a day for volunteers to mobilise in communities across the UK.
 For charities and community organisations to offer volunteering and for Local Authorities to support the day and develop their own volunteering ideas.